Rodeoclash/credits.json/README.md

 }
 ```

 Represents people involved in the project.
 They can either belong to the organisation or independently, in the case of contractors / consultants.

-##### Id

 Id a unique identifier for a person.
 The id is a SHA256 hash of an email address.

 ## More resources